-ML can be configured with the following third party libraries (TPLs): SUPERLU, SUPERLU_DIST, PARASAILS, ZOLTAN, METIS, and PARMETIS.
-It can take advantage of the following TRILINOS packages: IFPACK, TEUCHOS, TRIUTILS, AMESOS, EPETRAEXT.
-Through AMESOS, ML can interface with the direct solvers KLU, UMFPACK, SUPERLU, SUPERLU_DIST5, MUMPS.
+ML can be configured with the following third party libraries (TPLs): SUPERLU, SUPERLU\DIST, PARASAILS, ZOLTAN, METIS, and PARMETIS.
+It can take advantage of the following Trilinos packages: IFPACK, TEUCHOS, TRIUTILS, AMESOS, EPETRAEXT.
+Through AMESOS, ML can interface with the direct solvers Klu, UMFPACK, SUPERLU, SUPERLU\DIST, MUMPS.
 It is assumed that you have already built the appropriate libraries (e.g., libsuperlu.a) and have the header files.
 To configure ML with one of the above TPLs, you must enable the particular TPL interface in ML.

-The same configure options that one uses to enable certain other Trilinos packages also enables the interfaces to those packages within ML.
+The same configure options that enable certain other Trilinos packages also enable the interfaces to those packages within ML.

 enable-epetra Enable support for the EPETRA package. enable-epetraext Enable support for the EPETRAEXT package. enable-aztecoo Enable support for the AZTECOO package. enable-amesos Enables support for the AMESOS package.
 AMESOS is an interface with several direct solvers.
-ML supports UMFPACK [5], KLU, SU- PERLU_DIST (1.0 and 2.0), MUMPS [1].
-This package is necessary to use the AMESOS inter- face to direct solvers. enable-teuchos Enables support for the TEUCHOS pack- age.
-This package is necessary to use the ML_Epetra::MultiLevelPreconditioner class. enable-triutils Enables support for the TRIUTILS package.
-ML uses TRIUTILS only in some examples, to create the linear system matrix. enable-ifpack Enable support for the IFPACK package [12], to use IFPACK factorizations as smoothers for ML . enable-anasazi Enable support for the ANASAZI package.
-ANASAZI can be used by ML for eigenvalue computations.
+ML supports UMFPACK [6], KLU, SUPERLU_DIST (1.0 and 2.0), MUMPS [2].
+This package is necessary to use the AMESOS interface to direct solvers. enable-teuchos Enables support for the Teuchos package.
+This package is necessary to use the ML_Epetra::MultiLevelPreconditioner class. enable-triutils Enables support for the Triutils package.
+ML uses Triutils only in some examples, to create the linear system matrix. enable-ifpack Enable support for the Ifpack package [13], to use Ifpack factorizations as smoothers for ML. enable-anasazi Enable support for the Anasazi package.
+Anasazi can be used by ML for eigenvalue computations.

-To know whether the --enable-package options below reported are enabled or disabled by default6, please consult the configure at the Trilinos level by typing
+To know whether the --enable-package options below reported are enabled or disabled by default, please consult the configure at the Trilinos level by typing

-$^{^5\}mathrm{Currently},$ ML can support SUPERLU_DIST directly (without AMESOS support), or through AMESOS.
+&lt;sup>5Currently, ML can support SuperLU\dist directly (without Amesos support), or through Amesos.

-6This refers to configurations from the Trilinos top level (that is, using \$TRILINOS_HOME/configure).
-If ML if configured from the ML level (that is, the user directly calls \$ML_HOME/configure), then all the --enable-package are off by default.
+&lt;sup>6This refers to configurations from the Trilinos top level (that is, using \$TRILINOS.HOME/configure).
+If ML if configured from the ML level (that is, the user directly calls \$ML.HOME/configure), then all the --enable-package are off by default.

-\$TRILINOS_HOME/configure --help
+\$TRILINOS\HOME/configure --help

 The following configure line options enable interfaces in ML to certain TPLs.
-By default, all the --with-ml_TPL options are disabled.
+By default, all the --with-ml\TPL options are disabled.
+For the most up-to-date list, please type configure --help at the ML package level.

-with-ml_parasails Enables interface for PARASAILS [4]. with-ml_metis Enables interface for METIS [16]. with-ml_parmetis2x Enables interface for PARMETIS, version $2.x$. with-ml_parmetis3x Enables interface for PARMETIS [15], version $3.x.$ with-ml_superlu Enables ML interface for serial SUPERLU [6].
-The ML interface to SUPERLU is deprecated in favor of the AMESOS interface. with-ml_superlu_dist Enables ML interface for SUPERLU_DIST [6].
-The ML interface to SUPERLU_DIST is depre- cated in favor of the AMESOS interface.
+with-ml_parasails Enables interface for ParaSails [5]. with-ml_metis Enables interface for Metis [18]. with-ml_parmetis2x Enables interface for PARMETIS, version $2.x.$ with-ml_parmetis3x Enables interface for PARMETIS [17], version $3.x.$ with-ml_superlu Enables ML's direct interface for serial SU-PERLU [7] 1.0.
+This interface is deprecated in favor of the AMESOS interface.
+Note: you cannot configure ML with both this option andenable-amesos. with-ml_superlu2 Enables ML's direct interface for serial SU-PERLU [7] 2.0.
+This interface is deprecated in favor of the AMESOS interface.
+Note: you cannot configure ML with both this option andenable-amesos. with-ml_superlu_dist Enables ML interface for SUPERLU_DIST [7].
+This interface is deprecated in favor of the AME-sos interface.
+Note: you cannot configure ML with both this option andenable-amesos.

-If one of the above options is enables, then the user must specify the location of the header files, with the option
+If one of the above options is enabled, then the user must specify the location of the header files, with the option